Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 ### Celiac Disease and KumaMax

-Celiac disease is an autoimmune disease of the small intestine that is triggered by eating gluten - a protein found in wheat, barley, and rye - and causes damage to the fingerlike projections lining your small intestine (villi) important for nutrient absorption ([figure](https://www.mayoclinic.org/diseases-conditions/celiac-disease/symptoms-causes/syc-20352220)).
+Celiac disease is an autoimmune disease of the small intestine that is triggered by eating gluten - a protein found in wheat, barley, and rye - and causes damage to the fingerlike projections lining your small intestine (villi) important for nutrient absorption ([Celiac Disease](https://www.mayoclinic.org/diseases-conditions/celiac-disease/symptoms-causes/syc-20352220)).

 It is estimated that 1% of the US population has celiac disease, but despite increasing attention in the media, almost 83% of those 3 million people remain undiagnosed (NOTE:  Beyond Celiac: What is Celiac Disease?).
 While misdiagnosis is common, some postulate that this lack of diagnosis (and awareness) can be linked to the limited clinical treatment offerings: currently, the only approved therapy is adherence to a strict gluten-free diet.
 Avoiding gluten can be difficult when there are hidden sources lurking around us (NOTE:  Medivizor: 300 facts you didn't know about gluten).
 Further, many who do adhere to a strict gluten-free diet do not see recovery of the small intestinal mucosa.